Chiang Rai province: Air

 Chiang Rai International Airport has domestic flights to both Bangkok airports, which connect to regional and international flights.

 Boat

 There is daily boat service between Chiang Rai and Tha Ton.

 Rail

 There is no railway system in Chiang Rai.
 The nearest station is Chiang Mai Railway Station.

 Road

 Chiang Rai province is intersected by Asian Highway 2, which runs for over 13,000 km from Denpasar in Indonesia to Kosravi in Iran, and by Asian Highway 3, which runs for over 7,000 km from Kentung in Myanmar to Ulan-Ude in Russia.

 Decent bus services are available in the province.
 In more remote areas, songthaews are the norm.

 Administrative divisions

 Provincial government

 Chiang Rai is divided into 18 districts (amphoes).
-The districts are further divided into 124 subdistricts (tambons) and 1,751 villages (mubans).
+The districts are further divided into 124 sub-districts (tambons) and 1,751 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Chiang Rai Provincial Administration Organisation (ongkan borihan suan changwat) and 73 municipal (thesaban) areas in the province.
 Chiang Rai has city (thesaban nakhon) status.
 Further 72 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 70 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).